Curriculum Structure

 If you are passionate about pursuing an engineering career in one of the areas listed below, you may opt to specialise in higher years by reading technical electives from a given set of courses according to your cohort requirements.
 Our specialisations are in the following fields.

-Additional requirements concerning specializations can be found here.
+Additional requirements concerning specialisations can be found here.

 Specialisations are optional, and you would not be disadvantaged should you not specialise.
 Instead, you could choose technical electives from a range of ME topics to strengthen your overall ME expertise.
 Many of our top graduates do not specialise, yet build highly successful careers in various fields of engineering.
 You would receive a separate certificate of specialisation in the chosen field, in addition to the B.Eng.
 (ME) degree scroll.

-You may apply for a specialisation at the point of application to NUS (for Aeronautical Engineering, Robotics and Industry 4.0) or later in Year 2 (for all 5 specialisations).
-Your selection to and continuation in each specialisation is based on overall merit, as well as your aptitude in related foundational courses.
+You may apply for a specialisation at the point of application to NUS (for Aeronautical Engineering, Robotics and Industry 4.0) or later in Year 2 (for all specialisations).
+Your selection to and continuation in each specialisation is based on overall merit, as well as your aptitude in related foundational courses – there are no quotas on the number accepted to each specialisation.